Please read the explanation of hiking times, distances, altitudes and rating levels here.

 From here to Black Lake the track parallels the lake’s outlet stream.
 The going is often steep but mitigated by gurgling water sounds and increasingly expansive views of the high country.
 You’ll see some nice cascades higher up as well as the occasional grazing yak.
 50 minutes above Jianshan Meadow, pass by several huts in ruins.

-Beyond this point, the Jianshan Route traverses a rocky defile and ends at the outlet of Black Lake, 10 minutes after passing the side path to Yellow Lake.
+Beyond this point, the Jianshan Route veers south and traverses a rocky defile that ends at the outlet of Black Lake, 10 minutes after passing the spur trail to Yellow Lake.

 Yellow Lake to Black Lake via Pass 4140